gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

 ret		; then jump
 db 0xc8		; inject `call` opcode byte as our rogue byte
 ```
-This is much better, and as a bonus it way deceives some analyst that this is the end of the function.
+This is much better, and as a bonus it way deceives some analysts that this is the end of the function.

 ## Code

-Let's get practical and finally start to code, here's a sample of a Rust program we are going to start playing with :
+Let's get practical and finally start to code, here's a sample of a Rust program we are going to play with :
 ```rust
 #![no_main]